Guidance for Faculty

 Changes to the Academic Calendars:

-The Academic Calendars have been adjusted to minimize the additional risks to community health created by Thanksgiving travel.
-The remainder of the semester and the examination period will take place remotely after Thanksgiving.
+The Academic Calendars have been adjusted to minimize the additional risks to our community.

 - The Center for Faculty Innovation will facilitate multiple opportunities for faculty development in preparation for additional outbreak-related disruptions and increased use of online learning approaches.
 The CFI hosted a five-day online teaching conference from June 8-12.
 View the recordings and slide decks for those sessions.